Skip to content

 Benjamin Moore Chantilly Lace vs White Dove (OC-17 or PM-19)

-With an LRV of 85.38, White Dove is approaching off-white territory, but it is still a white.
+With an LRV of approx 84, White Dove may look quite creamy, but it is still a white.

 Chantilly Lace vs White Dove.
 A selection of white paint swatches under a larger sample of Chantilly Lace.

-(Forgive me for mislabeling it “Dove White” instead of White Dove.)
+(Forgive me for mislabeling it “Dove White” instead of White Dove.
+Mama made a gazillion graphics for this post and she CANNOT redo it.)

 Benjamin Moore Chantilly Lace vs Frostine (AF-5)